-- (1) Pursuant to proxy rules, because Mr. Pearson was not a Named Executive Officer for 2007, only his 2008 and 2009 compensation information is included. - (2) None of the Named Executive Officers received an increase in base salary in 2009.
-The salary paid in 2009 is higher than in 2008 only because M&T Bank Corporation pays salaries on a bi-weekly basis and there were 27 pay periods in 2009, which was one more than in 2008. - (3) The amounts represent the grant date fair market value of the awards determined on the basis of the assumptions and methodology set forth in Note 11 to the financial statements of M&T Bank Corporation set forth in its Annual Report on Form 10-K filed with the SEC on February 19, 2010. - (4) The assumptions used to calculate the present value of accumulated benefits are the same as those used for financial statement disclosure purposes, except that no pre-retirement decrements are assumed.
-The present value of accrued benefits as of December 31, 2009 is calculated assuming the executive commences his accrued benefit earned through December 31, 2009 at normal retirement age.
-For both the December 31, 2008 and December 31, 2009 calculations, the mortality assumption beginning at normal retirement age is based on the RP-2000 combined healthy mortality table with a white-collar adjustment.
-The discount rate assumption is 6.0% for the December 31, 2007 calculations, 6.0% for the December 31, 2008 calculations and 5.75% for the December 31, 2009 calculations. - Normal retirement age is 65 for all participants except for Mr. Wilmers.
+- (2) The amounts represent the grant date fair market value of the awards determined on the basis of the assumptions and methodology set forth in Note 11 to the financial statements of M&T Bank Corporation in its Annual Report on Form 10-K filed with the SEC on February 22, 2011. - (3) The assumptions used to calculate the present value of accumulated benefits are the same as those used for financial statement disclosure purposes, except that no pre-retirement decrements are assumed.
+The present value of accrued benefits as of December 31, 2010 is calculated assuming the executive commences his accrued benefit earned through December 31, 2010 at normal retirement age.
+The mortality assumption beginning at normal retirement age is based on the RP-2000 combined healthy mortality table with a white-collar adjustment.
+The discount rate assumption is 6.0% for the December 31, 2008 calculations, 5.75% for the December 31, 2009 calculations and 5.25% for the December 31, 2010 calculations.
+Normal retirement age is 65 for all participants except for Mr. Wilmers.
 Mr. Wilmers is past age 65, so his current age is assumed.
-It is assumed that the participants will elect the single life annuity form of benefit. - (5) Includes for each Named Executive Officer (i) a \$11,025 contribution in 2009 to the Retirement Savings Plan, a qualified defined contribution plan and (ii) a \$4,725 credit under the M&T Bank Corporation Supplemental Retirement Savings Plan.
-Also includes, for Mr. Jones, (i) a \$10,413 contribution in 2009 to the Retirement Accumulation Account portion of the Retirement Savings Plan, a qualified defined contribution plan and (ii) a \$4,463 credit under the Supplemental Retirement Accumulation Account portion of the Supplemental Retirement Savings Plan.
-Includes the following insurance premiums paid in 2009 in respect of term life insurance for the benefit of each of the following Named Executive Officers: Mr. Pearson \$1,710; Mr. Jones \$1,710; Mr. Czarnecki \$2,622; Mr. Pinto \$2,622; and Mr. Wilmers \$6,798. - (6) Perquisites for Mr. Wilmers included club membership dues and expenses, parking, meals and expenses associated with an apartment in Buffalo, New York.
-No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Wilmers. - (7) Perquisites for Mr. Jones included club membership dues and expenses, tax preparation, parking and meals.
-No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Jones. - (8) Perquisites for Mr. Czarnecki included club membership dues and expenses, tax preparation, parking and meals.
-No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Czarnecki. - (9) Perquisites for Mr. Pinto included club membership dues, tax preparation expenses, parking and meals.
-No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Pinto. - (10) Perquisites for Mr. Pearson included tax preparation, parking and meals.
+It is assumed that the participants will elect the single life annuity form of benefit. - (4) Includes for each NEO (i) a \$11,025 contribution in 2010 to the Retirement Savings Plan, a qualified defined contribution plan and (ii) a \$4,725 credit under the M&T Bank Corporation Supplemental Retirement Savings Plan.
+Also includes, for Mr. Jones (i) a \$10,413 contribution in 2010 to the Retirement Accumulation Account portion of the Retirement Savings Plan, a qualified defined contribution plan and (ii) a \$4,463 credit under the Supplemental Retirement Accumulation Account portion of the Supplemental Retirement Savings Plan.
+Includes the following insurance premiums paid in 2010 in respect of term life insurance for the benefit of each of the following NEOs: Mr. Pearson \$1,710; Mr. Jones \$1,710; Mr. Czarnecki \$4,902; Mr. Pinto- \$2,622; and Mr. Wilmers \$6,798.
+Also includes dividends and dividend equivalents on unvested restricted stock and units for 2010 and 2009 as follows: 2010 Mr. Wilmers \$133,129; Mr. Jones \$39,941; Mr. Pinto \$99,847; Mr. Czarnecki \$99,847; and Mr. Pearson \$53,253; 2009 Mr. Wilmers \$107,942; Mr. Jones \$32,384; Mr. Czarnecki \$80,957; Mr. Pinto \$80,957; and Mr. Pearson \$43,178. - (5) Perquisites for Mr. Wilmers included club membership dues and expenses, parking, meals and \$27,636 in expenses associated with an apartment in Buffalo, New York.
+No other perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Wilmers. - (6) Perquisites for Mr. Jones included club membership dues and expenses, tax preparation, parking and meals.
+No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Jones. - (7) Perquisites for Mr. Czarnecki included club membership dues and expenses, tax preparation, parking and meals.
+No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Czarnecki. - (8) Perquisites for Mr. Pinto included club membership dues, tax preparation expenses, parking and meals.
+No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Pinto. - (9) Perquisites for Mr. Pearson included tax preparation, parking and meals.
 No perquisite exceeded the greater of \$25,000 or 10% of the total perquisites provided to Mr. Pearson.

 Grants of Plan-Based Awards.
-The following table reflects the terms of compensation plan-based awards granted to Named Executive Officers in 2009.
+The following table reflects the terms of compensation plan-based awards granted to the NEOs in 2010.